 |10||Recycling from consumption||Recycle discarded materials after the end of consumption.|

-Ten strategies are presented and clarified in this latest report, which also contains examples of how companies can apply them.
-Encory, for example, a joint venture between BMW and recycling company Alba has streamlined the logistics, processing and marketing of used car parts.
+Ten strategies are presented and clarified in this latest report, which also contains examples of how organisations can apply them.
+Encory, for example, a joint venture between BMW and recycling organisation Alba has streamlined the logistics, processing and marketing of used car parts.
 Van den Beukel: 'This is an example of remanufacturing.
 This is an important strategy, because when products are at the end of their first life cycle, you want to retain as much of their built-in value as possible by remanufacturing rather than recycling or discarding.
 Most of the value can be found in products such as car parts that have a medium-term lifespan and are relatively complex.
-If you know how to make use of that product again, value is retained and there are obvious benefits to both the environment and to the companies behind it.
+If you know how to make use of that product again, value is retained and there are obvious benefits to both the environment and to the organisations behind it.

 In the Encory example, we see that IT solutions are crucial to enable a reverse supply chain.
-In this sense, circularity can be a driver of digitisation in companies.
+In this sense, circularity can be a driver of digitisation in organisations.
 It can be an enabler for digital innovations that benefit both the business and the environment.
 Another economic benefit of circularity that it increases the attractiveness of a brand.
-One other advantage is that companies with a circular business model are naturally less sensitive to increases in the price of raw materials and to the pressure of regulations.
+One other advantage is that organisations with a circular business model are naturally less sensitive to increases in the price of raw materials and to the pressure of regulations.

 Van den Beukel talks about the work he does for clients.
 Product and process innovation, setting goals, measuring progress and impact, are all part of the transition to a circular system.
 Taking all this on board is a rather complex task.
 But as Ellen MacArthur concluded in her TED talk on circularity in 2015: "Now we can do anything, and more importantly, now we have a plan": there are now point of views on recycling for every sector, clear dots on the horizon with strong business cases.
 It’s not without reason that we see the circular idea rapidly becoming the new norm for large parts of the business community, for governments and for citizens worldwide.